 A contrarian value investment approach is the primary theme utilised within GMO to identify and exploit these opportunities.
 The rationale behind this approach is that economic reality and investor behaviour cause securities and markets to overshoot their fair value.
 Economic reality is driven by regression, i.e., prior strong trends in fundamentals will weaken and prior weak trends will strengthen.
 Additionally, investor sentiment overrides fundamentals resulting in some securities becoming "cheap" because they are currently out-of-favour, while others become "expensive" because they are popular and in demand.
 Our techniques are designed to identify when these mispricings occur and then tilt our portfolios towards the "cheap" securities and away from the "expensive" securities.

 Investment Managers

-GMO Australia acts as investment manager of GMO Systematic Global Macro Trust and GMO SGM Major Markets Trust and has delegated some investment management functions in respect of these funds to GMO.
+GMO Australia acts as investment manager of GMO Emerging Markets Trust (the "Trust") and has delegated some investment management functions to GMO.
 GMO is located at 53 State Street, 33rd Floor, Boston, Massachusetts 02109, USA.